 Performance outcomes Acceptable outcomes Complies Comments For accepted development su ubject to requirements and ass sessable developme nt Height PO1 Building height takes into consideration and respects the following: (a) the height of existing buildings on adjoining premises; (b) the development potential, with respect to height, on adjoining premises; (c) the height of buildings in the vicinity of the site; (d) site area and street frontage length.
 AO1 Development has a maximum building height of: (a) 8.5 metres within 10 metres of any common boundary with land in the Low density residential zone, the Medium density residential zone or the Rural residential zone; (b) 35 metres for all buildings and structures where involving a Telecommunication facility; and (c) 12 metres otherwise.
-Complies.
-The proposed development will have a maximum height of 7.2 metres.
+The existing building height is 7.6 metres.
+No increase to this height is proposed.
 Siting

 Performance outcomes Acceptable outcomes Complies Comments PO2 Development is sited in a manner that considers and respects: (a) the siting and use of adjoining premises; (b) appearance of building bulk; and (c) relationship with road corridors.
-Buildings and structures include a minimum setback of: (a) 3 metres from any road frontage; (b) 6 metres from side and rear boundaries where adjoining land in the Low density residential zone, the Medium density residential zone or the Rural residential zone; and (c) 0 metres from side and rear boundaries otherwise.
-The development will comply.
+AO2 Buildings and structures include a minimum setback of: (a) 3 metres from any road frontage; (b) 6 metres from side and rear boundaries where adjoining land in the Low density residential zone, the Medium density residential zone or the Rural residential zone; and (c) 0 metres from side and rear boundaries otherwise.
+The site does not adjoin land zoned Low Density Residential or Medium Density Residential.
+The existing building setbacks will be maintained.
 For assessable developme ent Site cover PO3 Buildings and structures occupy the site in a manner that: (a) makes efficient use of land; (b) is consistent with the bulk and scale of surrounding buildings.
-AO3 No acceptable outcome is provided. • The proposed development complies.
+AO3 No acceptable outcome is provided. • No significant changes are proposed to the existing buildings.
 Building design PO4 Building facades are appropriately designed to maintain and enhance the character of the surrounds.
 Buildings in the Industrial zone include: (a) a main entrance which is easily identifiable and is directly accessible from the primary road frontage; and (b) any office space sited and oriented towards the primary road frontage.
-The proposed development complies.
+No significant changes are proposed to the existing buildings.

 Performance outcomes Acceptable outcomes Complies Comments PO5 Development complements and integrates with the established built character of the Industry zone, having regard to: (a) roof form and pitch; (b) building materials, colours and textures; and (c) window and door size and location.
-AO5 No acceptable outcome is provided.
-The proposed development complies.
+AO5 No acceptable outcome is provided. • No significant changes are proposed to the existing buildings.
 Non-industrial uses PO6 Development involving a non- industrial use: (a) has access to adequate infrastructure and essential services; (b) is complementary in nature to the character and amenity of the Industry zone; and (c) does not negatively impact on the operation of existing uses within the Industry zone.
-AO6 No acceptable outcome is provided. n/a Not applicable.
-The application is not proposing a non-industrial use.
+AO6 No acceptable outcome is provided.
+The application is proposing development compatible with the surrounding industrial uses.

 Performance outcomes Acceptable outcomes Complies Comments Amenity PO7 Development must not detract from the amenity of the local area, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
 AO7 No acceptable outcome is provided.
-The proposed development will comply.
+Complies.
+The application is proposing development compatible with the surrounding industrial uses.
 PO8 Development must take into account and seek to ameliorate any existing negative environmental impacts, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
-AO8 No acceptable outcome is provided. • The proposed development will comply.
+AO8 No acceptable outcome is provided. n/a Not applicable.